norman123al/TGScripts/README.md

 - **AberrationSpotterTG.js** - an improved version of the AberrationSpotter script written by David Serrano.
 Added support for larger panel sizes and for icon set integration via "new instance" button.
 Added Pixinsight documentation.
 - **ColorMaskTG.js** - an improved version of the ColorMask script written by Rick Stevenson with additonal mask generation capabilities.
 Added Pixinsight documentation.
 - **CSTG.js** - a slightly modified version of the CS script written by Hartmut V. Bornemann.
 Added a "new instance" button and Pixinsight documentation.
+- **DarkStructureEnhanceTG.js** - a slightly modified version of the DarkStructureEnhance script written by Carlos Sonnenstein and Oriol Lehmkuhl.
+Added a "new instance" button and Pixinsight documentation.